4.5 Memory Game

 (Delay forSeconds: 1) wait.

-" Color does not match, unflip the flipped cards and unlock "
+" Colors do not match, unflip the flipped cards and unlock "

 flippedCards do: [:aCard | aCard flip; unlock].